QingyueSu/Healthcare-Data-Minming-And-Analytics/README.md

 - Got the Herfindahl-Hirschman Index (HHI) to measure each state’s concentration of market power
 - Examine the Insurance Benefit Package
 - Quality of care and performance of the plans

+## 2. Insurance Claims Data & Analytics (R & Python)
+This paper provides an overview of the US healthcare Insurance Claims, which mainly includs:
+- Picked 7 patients to draw their patient vignettes
+- Service and Cost Profile of Major Insurances
+  - Age Distribution of Medicare, Medicaid and Commercial Players
+  - Spending Percentage of Medicare, Medicaid and Commercial Players
+- Examining the enormity of the health crisis related to illicit drugs and prescription opioids use/abuse/overdose